Friends from 50 Countries Plant International Friendship Forest in Beijing

 [Photo by Qu Chang]

-As the largest voluntary tree-planting event for foreign friends in Beijing, the International Friendship Forest Tree Planting Event has been successfully held for ten consecutive years.
-To date, it has brought together more than 2,900 foreign friends living in Beijing from over 120 countries.
+As the largest voluntary tree-planting event for foreigners in Beijing, the International Friendship Forest Tree Planting Event has been held for 10 consecutive years.
+To date, it has brought together more than 2,900 foreigners living in Beijing from over 120 countries.
 Together, they have planted and nurtured over 12,100 trees, including Chinese lacebark pines, Chinese scholar trees, and Begonia.

 (Source: CRI Online)